borekb/wampserver-recipes/php-5.3/README.md

  4. Copy the file `wampserver.conf` from `php5.5.12` to `php5.3.29`
  5. Copy the sample [php.ini](./php.ini) from this recipe to your `php5.3.29` folder
      - Optionally edit the `date.timezone` option to match your preference
+     - See [the diff](https://github.com/borekb/wampserver-recipes/commit/017022239b333b4cf4fb37e5148f6cf31a3f8219) between this working version and the standard `php.ini-development` from which it was created
  6. Copy the `php.ini` to `phpForApache.ini`
  7. Run WampServer
  8. Click the tray icon > *PHP* > *Version* > *5.3.29*